Relating graph auto-encoders to linear models: Acknowledgments

 \section{Acknowledgments}

-This work has been supported by the German Research Foundation through the Cluster of Excellence “Machine Learning – New Perspectives for Science" (EXC 2064/1 number 390727645), the BMBF Tübingen AI Center (FKZ: 01IS18039A), and the International Max Planck Research School for Intelligent Systems (IMPRS-IS)
+This work has been supported by the German Research Foundation through the Cluster of Excellence “Machine Learning – New Perspectives for Science" (EXC 2064/1 number 390727645) and the International Max Planck Research School for Intelligent Systems (IMPRS-IS).